Tejumola Olaniyan

 Tejumola Olaniyan (April 3, 1959 – November 30, 2019) was a Nigerian academic.
 He was the Louise Durham Mead Professor of English and African Cultural Studies, and the Wole Soyinka Professor of the Humanities at the University of Wisconsin–Madison.
-A former President of the African Literature Association (2014-2015), Olaniyan has approximately 35 of his works in over 100 publications, and all in one language.
+A former President of the African Literature Association (2014–2015), Olaniyan has approximately 35 of his works in more than 100 publications, and all in one language.
 He died on November 30, 2019.

 Early life

-Olaniyan earned his bachelor's degree from the University of Ife in Nigeria in 1982.
+Olaniyan earned his bachelor's degree in Dramatic Arts from the University of Ife in Nigeria in 1982, where he was taught by Wole Soyinka.
 Three years later, he received his Master of Arts degree there.
-Olaniyan attended Cornell University where he earned an MA (1989) and PhD (1991).
-Sandra Smith Isidore, a former member of the Black Panther Party, became Olaniyan's mentor and introduced him to the history, the ideology, and the personalities of the Civil Rights Movement.
+Olaniyan attended Cornell University, where he earned an MA (1989) and PhD (1991).

 Career

 Olaniyan's main interests were: Africa and its diaspora; African-American, Caribbean, and African literatures; criticism, post-cultural studies, history, theory and the sociology of drama; and pop culture (art, music, and architecture).
 His works included Arrest the Music!: Fela and His Rebel Art and Politics (2004, 2009; nominated for Best Research in World Music by the Association for Recorded Sound Collections in 2005) and Scars of Conquest/Masks of Resistance: The Invention of Cultural Identities in African, African American and Caribbean Drama (1995).
 He was co-editor of African Literature: An Anthology of Criticism and Theory (2007, with Ato Quayson), African Drama and Performance (2004, with John Conteh-Morgan), and African Diaspora and the Disciplines (2010, with James H. Sweet).
 Olaniyan practiced different approaches, which allow others to experience new perspectives.
 He stated, "My deep interest is transdisciplinary teaching and research; my goal is the cultivation of critical self-reflexivity about our expressions and their many contexts."

 Olaniyan focused on the post-colonial African state.
 In this research, Olaniyan explored pop culture while trying to depict the state's "elite" cultural aspects.
 His research encompassed music, architecture, literature and political cartooning.
 Understanding how the State influences these practices helps in composing a cultural biography of the postcolonial African State.
 His larger goal was to resolve the social crisis through increased understanding.